BOJ seen defying easing calls as political pressure heats up

 Abe, the leader of the Liberal Democratic Party (LDP), has called on the BOJ for bolder policy action, including “unlimited easing”, pushing interest rates to zero or below zero and directly underwriting bonds issued to fund public works spending.

-For now, though, many central bankers prefer to hold fire to scrutinize the impact of easing in September and October, which brought the size of the asset buying and lending program to 91 trillion yen -- roughly equal to Japan’s annual state spending.
+For now, though, many central bankers prefer to hold fire to scrutinise the impact of easing in September and October, which brought the size of the asset buying and lending programme to 91 trillion yen -- roughly equal to Japan’s annual state spending.

 Shirakawa has warned that flooding markets with cash alone will not push up prices when interest rates are already near zero.
 Japan has been dogged with deflation for years despite the BOJ’s ultra-easy policy.